 4 Steps to A Safe Home

 4 steps to a safe home.
-You don't need to spend a bundle to keep your home free from environmental and man-made hazards.
+You don't need to spend a bundle to keep your home free from environmental and artificial hazards.

-These 4 steps to a safe home will help ensure home, sweet home, is also home, secure home.
+These 4 steps to a safe home are crucial in ensuring that your home, sweet home, is also a secure haven.

-1. 4 Steps to a Safe Home - Keep a First Aid Kit
+1. 4 Steps to a Safe Home - Keeping a First Aid Kit

 Because accidents happen, for a safe home, you'll want to be prepared to treat scrapes, burns, bites, and other minor and major mishaps that may occur at home.